On duality of color and kinematics in (A)dS momentum space: Color KLT and Double Copy

 It is tempting to conjecture that if we replace $c_s$ in the Yang-Mills integrand with $n_s$ we get the $s$-channel contribution to graviton four-point scattering in AdS$_{d-1}$:\footnote{Recall that to compare the graviton amplitude with the double-copied Yang-Mills amplitude, we also need to write its contact term so that it looks like the sum of three exchanges.}

-The shift from \mbox{$d\rightarrow d-2$} is once again found by comparing the $z$ dependence of the resulting expression to that of the graviton propagators, which we will give explicitly in a moment.
-Here we assume that the AdS theory is given by Einstein gravity.
+The shift from \mbox{$d\rightarrow d-2$} is once again found by comparing the $z$ dependence of the resulting expression to that of the graviton propagators, which we will give explicitly in a moment.\footnote{In comparison to \cite{Armstrong:2020woi}, here we perform the squaring under the $p$ and $z$ integral, i.e. directly for the integrand.} Here we assume that the AdS theory is given by Einstein gravity.

-We should emphasize though, it is not clear that the AdS graviton amplitude necessarily takes this form.
+Unfortunately \eqref{eq:4ptgraviton} is inconsistent with the AdS cutting rules \cite{Meltzer:2020qbr}.\footnote{We thank Daniel Baumann for bringing this to our attention.} The fact double-copy in AdS will have to be more complicated than a simple squaring may not be surprising.
 We have already seen that at tree-level the AdS gauge-boson exchange diagram is more complex than the corresponding flat space one and there is a similar increase in complexity for graviton diagrams \cite{Raju:2012zs,Albayrak:2019yve,Baumann:2020dch}.
-Therefore, it is possible that we need a more complicated gluing of the numerators, rather than a simple squaring.
-We hope to come back to this problem in future work.

-Furthermore, in flat space we know that squaring color-kinematic Yang-Mills numerators is guaranteed to give a graviton amplitude that obeys the correct Ward identities \cite{Bern:2019prr}.
-Ward identities in AdS/CFT are more complicated, owing to contact terms in the CFT correlator, and it would be interesting to understand what relations have to be imposed on gauge-theory numerators such that the double-copied correlator obeys the graviton, or stress-tensor, Ward identities.
+Furthermore, in flat-space squaring color-kinematic numerators is motivated by the fact the resulting amplitude obeys the graviton Ward identities \cite{Bern:2019prr}.
+Ward identities in AdS/CFT are more complicated, owing to contact terms in the CFT correlators, and it would be interesting to understand what relations have to be imposed on gauge-theory numerators such that the double-copied correlator obeys the graviton, or stress-tensor, Ward identities.

-With these caveats in mind, the motivation for this double-copy comes from studying AdS gauge and graviton scattering at three-points.
+With these caveats in mind, one motivation to study AdS double-copy comes from relations between gauge and graviton scattering at three-points.
 The three-point correlator for Yang-Mills in AdS$_{d+1}$ is

 while the three-point correlator for Einstein gravity in AdS$_{d+1}$ is \cite{Raju:2011mp,Raju:2012zr,Albayrak:2019yve}

 Here we wrote the graviton polarization tensor as a product of null polarization vectors, $\epsilon_{\mu\nu}=\epsilon_{\mu}\epsilon_{\nu}$.
 We also need the graviton bulk-to-boundary propagator: \be K^{\text{GR}}(k,z)=\frac{-i}{2^{d/2}\Gamma(d/2+1)}k^{d/2}z^{d/2-2}\cK_{d/2}(kz)~. \ee As with the Yang-Mills bulk-to-boundary propagator, we have dropped an overall tensor structure which projects out polarizations along the momenta $\bk$.